 If you have been hurt while riding an electric scooter in Denver, you may be confused about your legal options and unsure about who will pay for the economic and non-economic harm that you have suffered.
-At Bowman & Chamberlain, LLC, our Denver electric scooter accident lawyers can help you.
+At Bowman Law, LLC, our Denver electric scooter accident lawyers can help you.
 We will start by reviewing your case free of charge and walking you through the different routes for pursuing compensation.
 If you decide to work with us, we will advocate for you on a contingency fee basis and work hard to seek a full and fair settlement amount.
-Contact the Denver personal injury law firm of Bowman & Chamberlain, LLC, to learn more.
+Contact our friendly, expert team at Bowman Law to learn more.

 Owner and Managing Attorney